 Biographical interpretation of art focuses on the life and times of the artist.
 It’s a natural approach for many art viewers, for whom the stories about the artist inform and enrich the artwork itself.

 Iconographic analysis, also called semiotics, seeks to understand the meaning a work of art had at the time it was made.
 The iconographic method asks “What was this artwork for?” and looks for recognizable symbols that communicate purpose, like religious iconography or symbols of wealth and power.

 Critical theory, or ‘social critical theory’ is a broad term for a variety of methodologies that attempt to understand artwork by the societal structures and pressures that influenced it.
 Critical theory includes Marxist theory, feminist theory, psychoanalysis, post-colonialism, and queer theory among others.

 While named after the famous philosopher and economist Karl Marx, the Marxist art methodology more broadly examines art based on the economic and social conditions that informed the artist and the work.
 Through the Marxist lens, artwork is examined for its depiction and relation to class, mass-production, and society.

-In the early 1890s, psychologist Sigmund Freud developed the theory of psychoanalysis, the idea that human behaviour is largely determined by irrational drives that are rooted in the unconscious.
-Applied to art, Psychoanalysis attempts to determine the subconcious influences and motivations that underly artwork.
+In the early 1890s, psychologist Sigmund Freud developed the theory of psychoanalysis, the idea that human behavior is largely determined by irrational drives that are rooted in the unconscious.
+Applied to art, Psychoanalysis attempts to determine the subconscious influences and motivations that underlie artwork.

 Just as Feminist theory works to broaden art theory past the male-centric viewpoint, Queer theorists challenge the discourse regarding heteronormativity, expanding the artistic dialog to include queer artists and artwork, and re-evaluate art history to include historically marginalized sexualities.